Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Experimental Results

 \subsection{Network Architectures}

-Our framework does not limit the choices of network architectures.
-Hence, one has the freedom in designing the specifications of ${\rm CNN}_{\bf F}$, ${\rm CNN}_{\mu}$ and ${\rm CNN}_{\widehat{\cal Y}}$.
-In our experimentation, we choose the networks shown in Fig.\;\ref{fig:network}.
+Our framework does not limit the choices of network architectures，and one has the freedom in designing the specifications of ${\rm CNN}_{\bf F}$, ${\rm CNN}_{\mu}$ and ${\rm CNN}_{\widehat{\cal Y}}$.
+In our experiment, we choose the networks shown in Figure\;\ref{fig:network}.
 Specifically, \begin{enumerate}[(i)] \item{${\rm CNN}_{\bf F}$}: To generate exemplars $\{{\bf f}_n\}_{n=1}^N$, we adopt the popular hour-glass structure for ${\rm CNN}_{\bf F}$ which has an encoder and a decoder with skip-connections \cite{ronneberger2015u}.
-Similar to \cite{pang2017graph}, we use $N=3$ exemplars to build the graphs. \item{${\rm CNN}_{\widehat{\cal Y}}$}: The pre-filtered image $\widehat{\cal Y}$ is simply generated by 4 convolution layers using a residual learning structure \cite{he16}. \item{${\rm CNN}_{\mu}$}: The weighting parameter $\mu$ is estimated on a patch-by-patch basis.
+Similar to \cite{pang2017graph}, we use $N=3$ exemplars to build the graphs. \item{${\rm CNN}_{\widehat{\cal Y}}$}: The pre-filtered image $\widehat{\cal Y}$ is simply generated by a light-weight CNN with 4 convolution layers using a residual learning structure \cite{he16}. \item{${\rm CNN}_{\mu}$}: The weighting parameter $\mu$ is estimated on a patch-by-patch basis.
 Our experiments uses patch size of $26 \times 26$ for denoising.
-Hence, starting from a noisy patch, it has undergone 4 convolution layers with $2\times 2$ max pooling and 2 fully-connected layers, leading to the parameter $\mu$. \end{enumerate} Except for the last convolution layers of ${\rm CNN}_{\bf F}$ and ${\rm CNN}_{\widehat{\cal Y}}$, and the two deconvolution layers of ${\rm CNN}_{\bf F}$, all the rest network layers shown in Fig.\,\ref{fig:network} are followed by a ${\rm ReLU}(\bm\cdot)$ activation function.
+Hence, starting from a noisy patch, it has undergone 4 convolution layers with $2\times 2$ max pooling and 2 fully-connected layers, leading to the parameter $\mu$. \end{enumerate} Except for the last convolution layers of ${\rm CNN}_{\bf F}$ and ${\rm CNN}_{\widehat{\cal Y}}$, and the two deconvolution layers of ${\rm CNN}_{\bf F}$, all the rest network layers shown in Figure\,\ref{fig:network} are followed by a ${\rm ReLU}(\bm\cdot)$ activation function.
 Note that the input image can have different sizes as long as it is a multiple of 4.
-For illustration, Fig.\;\ref{fig:network} shows the case when the input is of size $180\times 180$.
+For illustration, Figure\;\ref{fig:network} shows the case when the input is of size $180\times 180$.